PokeSer/PokeSer/README.md

 ## I'm a Spanish Software Developer!

-- 🌱 I am currently working with my team on a new [FiveM](https://github.com/citizenfx/fivem) project
+- 🌱 I am currently learning typescript
 - 👯 I am looking to collaborate with other projects
-- 🥅 2021 Goals: Contribute to more open source projects
+- 🥅 2022 Goals: Contribute to more open source projects
 - ⚡ Fun fact: I love reading, understanding and trying to improve code

 ### Connect with me: